pamunev/pamunev.github.io/docs/_posts/2024-01-11-flashcards-blog-entry-two.markdown

 I need to make adjustments, but the way I achieved it (after some research) was this:

-I created a utility function that used lodash and maps out the properties of an object in a certain way.
+I created a utility function that uses lodash and maps out the properties of an object in a certain way.
 It’s called map-properties.js and looks like this:

 {% highlight ruby %}
 const lodash = require("lodash");